Romans 13:12

 HOLY LIVING

-The day - "What day?" would be the natural question.
-As discussed above, this day almost certainly refers to the day of the Lord's return (see Table comparing Rapture vs Second Coming).
+The day - "What day?"
+(See expressions of time) would be the natural question.
+As discussed above, this day almost certainly refers to the day of the Lord's triumphant return (see Table comparing Rapture vs Second Coming).

 The fact that the Lord's return is imminent (see imminency), should serve to motivate us to number our days that we might present to the Lord a heart of wisdom (Ps 90:12-Spurgeon's note).
 It should serve to cause us to seek to redeem the time for the days are evil (Ep 5:16-see note).